juanpc2018/Amiga-PPC-links/README.md

 FPGA Emulations: </p>

-MIST is Open Source, since v1.4 has MIDI ports for AtariST core. </br> Vampire V4+ Stand Alone is Closed Source, High End model 080 CPU </bt>
+MIST v1.3 is Open Source, since v1.4 has MIDI ports for AtariST core, BTO. </br> Vampire V4+ Stand Alone is Closed Source, High End 080 CPU "The Future" </bt>
 MISTer is a fork of MIST that runs on FPGA developer boards, Not custom PCB, No AtariST MIDI. </p>
-MiniMig 1.91 Rev9 is a Hybrid Amiga, allows to plug Vampire, TerribleFire, or other CPU accelerator boards for A500. </br>
+MiniMig 1.91 Rev9 is a Hybrid MIST fork,</br>
+allows to plug CPU accelerator boards for A500, </br>
-Has Xylinx Spartan3 to emulate all OCS, ECS, AGA chipset, but comes with a Real 68k CPU to work right out of the box. </br>
+Has Xylinx Spartan3 to emulate all OCS, ECS, AGA chipset, </br>
+but comes with a Real 68k CPU to work out of the box. </br>
-FPGA allows to Run other ROM systems, AtariST, AMIGA, Arcade "PacMan", Comodore64, and others. </p>
+Some FPGA allow to Run other ROM systems: AtariST, AMIGA, Arcade "PacMan", Comodore64, and others. </p>

 if already own an accelerator board or plan some day build a Real Amiga500 PCB </br>
 MiniMig is a nice way to start. </br>
 IF you do Not plan to build a Real Amiga, or dont have an Accelerator Board, </br>
-a Stand alone would be better option, MiniMig Stand Alone CPU is too slow like a real 68k CPU. </p>
+a Stand alone would be better option, MiniMig Stand Alone CPU is too slow like a real 68k CPU. </br>
+IF Want AtariST MIDI, MIST v1.5 is the best FPGA option. </br>
+IF want the fastest & most advanced FPGA for Amiga: V4+ </p>